 “Building Bridges” is an informal working group within SCI International’s network.
-It was established during the creation of Building Bridges Toolkit by a group of SCI activists, leading successful projects in the field of forced migration.
+It was established in 2015 during the creation of Building Bridges Toolkit by a group of SCI activists, leading successful projects in the field of forced migration.
 The aim of the working group is to coordinate on international level SCI’s efforts to raise awareness on the topic and promote peace, understanding and integration between locals and asylum seekers/refugees.
-Its team was essential in creating the Building Bridges Toolkit and would further work to support its dissemination.
+Its team was essential in creating the Building Bridges Toolkit and continues to support its development and dissemination.

 Service Civil International (SCI) is a volunteer organisation dedicated to promoting a culture of peace by organising international voluntary projects for people of all ages and backgrounds.
 The organisation consists of 45 branches and an ever growing number of partner organisations.

 SCI is open to all.
 It was one of the first organisations to divest itself of all political or religious affiliations in its work of promoting peace and intercultural understanding through practical action.
 Throughout the years SCI has made a major contribution to the development of the main forms of volunteering.
 Year after year, the organisation enables thousands of volunteers to participate in community projects, offering many short-term projects (workcamps) as well as mid and long-term volunteering opportunities.